Call of Duty: Modern Warfare 2: Reception

-Call of Duty: Modern Warfare 2 received "universal acclaim" for the PlayStation 3 and Xbox 360 versions, and "generally positive" reviews for the PC version, according to review aggregator Metacritic.
+Call of Duty: Modern Warfare 2 received "universal acclaim" for the PlayStation 3 and Xbox 360 versions, and "generally positive" reviews for the PC version, according to review aggregator website Metacritic.
 Reviewers praised the in-depth story mode, mini missions, and multiplayer.

 1UP.com stated "Mixing real-world locations with bombastic set-pieces MW2 continues the guided, thrill-ride experiences of its predecessor, and adds even more depth to its multiplayer offerings.
 It might not have fixed all the problems from the first game, but there's just so much quality content packed into this game that it will almost certainly be one of the most-played games in your library for a long time to come".
 Game Informer noted praised the game for its polish and iteration on the series, as well as its strong presentation and wealth of playable content.
 IGN called it a "no-brainer purchase", thanks to its online multiplayer, its co-op mode, and its campaign.
 GameTrailers stated "The air of unpredictability and the care that was paid to each separate element puts it in lofty company.
 The multiplayer hasn't received an overhaul, but considering most shooters are still playing catch-up with Call of Duty 4, the tweaks and twists make it the best multiplayer shooting experience in the industry.
 Few games manage to meet such high expectations".
 Computer and Video Games called the game "Loud, epic and incredibly polished, [and] this year's biggest must-have shooter".